The Nordic Minimalist – Compact living in Stockholm

 Instead of upper cabinets we chose to have open shelves.
 Except that it created a slightly more appealing eye-catcher with the stone it actually created more storage possibilities.
 Plus, that it had felt very visually heavy with overhead cabinets.

-Given that the kitchen is not that spacious we chose to paint it in the same color as the wall to create a monochrome epresssion.
-The stone became "The statement piece" in the kitchen, but also quite subdued.
+Since the kitchen is not very spacious, we decided to paint it the same color as the walls to create a more monochromatic look.
+The stone became 'the statement piece' of the kitchen, yet still remained quite subdued.

 How should one think in order to achieve a common thread through the renovation?